justjbnc1/My_Portfolio/Python/ML_LinReg/EDA/README.md

-# Linear Regression Preprocessing Recommendation Engine (Version 2)
+# Feature Preprocessing Recommendation Engine

-This project implements a structured, analysis-only preprocessing system designed to support linear regression modeling.
+This project implements a structured, analysis-only preprocessing system for tabular machine learning datasets.

-Instead of directly transforming or modifying the dataset, the system evaluates each feature and generates clear, evidence-based recommendations for how the data *should be prepared* in a downstream machine learning pipeline.
+Rather than modifying data directly, the system evaluates each feature and produces explicit, evidence-based recommendations for how it should be handled in a downstream modeling pipeline.
+The design prioritizes transparency, reproducibility, and interpretable decision-making.

-The focus is on transparency, interpretability, and reproducibility of preprocessing decisions.
+The framework is especially useful for early-stage dataset auditing and feature engineering design.

 **View the full analysis:**
 [Open LinRegPreProcess.ipynb](./LinRegEDA.ipynb)